jefdonmar/AngularLikeButton/Readme.md

-## Welcome to My Project
+## Welcome to My Angular Like Button

-> I am your Readme.md file, you should probably update me.
+In this repository, I build a basic like button function using AngularJS.

+Here is a link to my deployment: foolish-wax.surge.sh

+I hope you enjoy!

 ## Usage